nd7-dev/nd7-core/README.md

 That writes into `~/.claude/settings.json` and `~/.codex/config.toml`: one `record` hook per event, which is what the log is made of, and the `PreToolUse` hook that routes Bash through `nd7-exec`, so `nd7 run` no longer passes it per invocation.
-Everything already in those files is kept, and running it again writes nothing; an agent with no directory of its own under `~` is skipped.
+It keeps everything already in those files, writes nothing on a second run, and skips an agent with no directory of its own under `~`.
 `--project` writes `.claude/settings.json` in this directory instead (Claude Code only).
 It also records Codex's approval of the hooks it wrote — the hash Codex stores when you accept them — so Codex does not ask about them at its